2021 Guide to Creating High-Yield Flashcard Decks on UWorld

 Integrated Spaced Repetition

-Speaking of reviewing your flashcards, a favorite benefit of using the UWorld flashcard making feature is its integrated spaced repetition feature.
-If for example you’re reviewing your cards and you feel like you always get a specific card correct or always mix up that one fact, you can use the integrated space repetition feature to increase or decrease the frequency that you see that card.
+Speaking of reviewing your flashcards, a favorite benefit of using UWorld’s flashcards is the integrated spaced repetition feature.
+Adjust card review frequency based on performance using the integrated space repetition feature, targeting specific areas of strength or weakness.
 For cards you feel like you’ve nailed, I actually recommend students “retire” that card by decreasing the frequency to 0.
 On the flipside, you can also increase a card’s frequency that you are struggling to remember.
-While pairing down your deck can sometimes feel difficult, remember this is your study experience and your deck should include the most high yield facts for you!
+While pairing down your deck can sometimes feel difficult, remember this is your study experience and your deck should include the most high-yield facts for you!
 On this point, I also recommend that in order to maximize your study efficiency, you create custom study sessions.
 Choose how many cards, order, and frequency for spaced repetition.
 Then, after you’re done reviewing for the day, remember to check out your metrics to assess progress!

 With all these benefits, the best way to use the UWorld flashcard feature is undoubtedly as a way to memorize and retain content from UWorld questions.
 Granted, making your own flashcards is time-consuming.
-However, the benefits of making your own cards tailored to material you got wrong are astronomical, particularly if you start making cards early, during your first pass of UWorld in your first or second year of medical school.
-As a great active learning strategy, consistently using the flashcards through spaced repetition will facilitate the acquisition and retention of all those high-yield USMLE facts, and make sure that you are not overwhelmed with struggling to remember details on test day.
-In addition, if Anki is still a go-to for you, there is nothing wrong with using Anki in tandem with UWorld as a spaced repetition platform for other material (such as their pre-made decks, reinforcement from other qbanks, material from First Aid, or other board-review content such as Boards and Beyond)!
+However, the benefits of making your own cards tailored to the material you got wrong are astronomical, particularly if you start making cards early.
+We recommend starting during your first pass of UWorld in your first or second year of medical school.
+Consistently using spaced repetition flashcards is a key active learning strategy for acquiring and retaining high-yield USMLE facts.
+This will help ensure you’re not overwhelmed on test day.
+If Anki is still a go-to for you, you can still use it in tandem with UWorld!
+Students may benefit from Anki’s pre-made decks, QBanks, First Aid, and board-review resources like Boards and Beyond!

 Reaping the Benefits

-Overall, combining the power of a daily flashcard review with the power of UWorld as the gold standard qbank resource for medical students creates a highly effective combo students should absolutely take advantage of while studying for their USMLE exams.
+Combining daily flashcard review with UWorld creates a highly effective study combo for USMLE exams.
 Regardless of what flashcard platform students use, the important thing to remember is that spaced repetition only works if you are dedicated to it, and keep up with your cards.
-Unfortunately, our memory doesn’t take a “vacation”, so while it’s possible to catch up after taking a day or two off from flashcards, if you take a whole week off (or, *gasp*, a month!), you will be digging yourself out of that hole for a long, long time.
+Unfortunately, our memory doesn’t take a “vacation”.
+So, if you take extended time off, you will be digging yourself out of that hole for a long time.
 The good news is that you don’t have to dedicate hours each day to flashcards.
-Most students find that they can get through their deck during downtime throughout the day, whether they are commuting, on break between clinical duties, or stepping away from learning content through doing questions or video resources.
+Most students find that they can get through their deck during downtime throughout the day.
+This includes commuting, breaks between clinical duties, or stepping away from learning content through doing questions or video resources.
 Likewise, it takes time to get really good at making effective flashcards.
 So the earlier you start, the better!

 [Originally guest published on the UWorld Blog]